Blackmail and abuse: Gay sex ban in India stirs violence

 "There was more coverage of the issue in the media, in schools and colleges.
 People started talking about their sexuality and coming out," said Awasthy.

-So it came as a shock to human rights groups when the Supreme Court recriminalized gay sex 15 months ago, saying only India's parliament could decide on Section 377.
+So it came as a shock to human rights groups when the Supreme Court recriminalised gay sex 15 months ago, saying only India's parliament could decide on Section 377.

 "The ruling has turned the clock back," said Amitava Sarkar, a transgender and activist from the India's HIV/AIDS Alliance.